Make the Most of Today

 - Experienced hospice aides specially trained to work with cognitively-impaired patients

-- Kaplan House for respite care or acute symptom management to avoid hospitalizations
+- Kaplan House and the Care Dimensions Hospice House for respite care or acute symptom management to avoid hospitalizations

 - Medication and equipment management